 Surface Texture: Each tooth on the cutting drum shall produce a series of discontinuous longitudinal striations.
-There shall be 16 to 20 striations (tooth marks) for each tooth for each 6 feet (1.8 m) in the longitudinal direction, and each striation shall be 1.7 inches ±0.2 inch (43 ±5 mm) in length after the area is planed by the moldboard.
-Thus, the planed length between each pair of striations shall be 2.3 inches ±0.2 inch (58 ±5 mm).
-There shall be 80 to 96 rows of discontinuous longitudinal striations for each 5 feet (1.5 m) in the transverse dimension.
+There shall be 16 to 20 striations (tooth marks) for each tooth for each 6' (1.8 m) in the longitudinal direction, and each striation shall be 1.7 inches \pm 0.2 inch (43 \pm 5 mm) in length after the area is planed by the moldboard.
+Thus, the planed length between each pair of striations shall be 2.3 inches \pm 0.2 inch (58 \pm 5 mm).
+There shall be 80 to 96 rows of discontinuous longitudinal striations for each 5' (1.5 m) in the transverse dimension.
 The areas between the striations in both the longitudinal and transverse directions shall be flat topped and coplaner.
-The moldboard shall be used to cut this plane; and any time the operation fails to produce this flat plane interspersed with a uniform pattern of discontinuous longitudinal striations, the operation shall be stopped, and the cause determined and corrected before recommencing.
+The moldboard shall be used to cut this plane; and any time the operation fails to produce this flat plane interspersed with a uniform pattern of discontinuous longitudinal striations in both the coupled and the cause determined and corrected before recommencing.
 Other similar patterns of uniform discontinuous longitudinal striations interspersed on a flat plane may be approved by the Engineer.
-The drawing titled "Hot-Mix Asphalt Surface Removal" showing the desired surface texture is included in the plans.

-The start-up milling speed shall be limited to a maximum of 50-foot (15 m) per minute.
-The Contractor shall limit his operations to this speed to demonstrate his ability to obtain the striations and ride ability as described above.
-If the Contractor is able to demonstrate that he can consistently obtain the desired striations and ride ability at a greater speed he will be permitted to run at the increased speed.
+The startup milling speed shall be limited to a maximum of 50' (15 m) per minute.
+The Contractor shall limit his operations to this speed to demonstrate his ability to obtain the striations and rideability as described above.
+If the Contractor is able to demonstrate that he can consistently obtain the desired striations and rideability at a greater speed he will be permitted to run at the increased speed.